hamzhfreajat/Normalization/README.md

     ```shell script
     java -jar interview-task-1.0-SNAPSHOT.jar /home/user/out/marks.csv /home/user/out/marks_normalized.csv mark z-score
     ```
 * Support another type of files, like XML or json, make sure to not break the old cases as well.
+You can utilize third-party dependencies and libraries to implement this
 * Implement an HTML layout which allows a user to upload a file, choose the column to scale, then generate the result CSV file, provide steps on how to use it.
+You can utilize third-party dependencies and librarires to implement this.
 * There are some scenarios we didn't cover in our unit tests, can you find them and provide proper test coverage for them.